This article summarises the appeal of Audemars Piguet (AP) in easy-to-understand terms , with terminology hints provided for technical terms.

 - ⑤Timing: Compare quotes before and after exchange rates and events.

-- ⑥ Minimum line: Calculate your take-home pay including taxes and fees.
+- ⑥ Minimum line: Check your take-home pay including taxes and fees.

-- 7 ) Security: Safety during shipping and visits (high-value transportation/insurance).
+- 7) Security: Safety during shipping and arrival (delivery insurance).

 Reasons for price movements (exchange rates, interest rates, seasons, photos)